 Commissioner Cebron serves as Economist for Cascade Water Alliance, responsible for economic and financial planning including rates, demand forecasting and strategic planning.
 Previously, he was a Principal and Vice President with FCS Group, a Redmond-based consulting firm that he co-founded in 1988.
 He specializes in utility rates and finance, and is a recognized expert in this field and consults all over the country.
 Ed represents the District in his role on the Executive Committee of the Water Sewer Risk Management Pool, and recently completed his term as the chair of the Metropolitan Water Pollution Abatement Advisory Committee Rate and

-Commissioner Paj Hwang was appointed in August 2013.
-He has a passion for working within the water and wastewater utility profession and is a licensed civil engineer with over 12 years of experience.
+Commissioner Paj Hwang was appointed in August 2013 and elected in 2015.
+He has a passion for working within the water and wastewater utility profession and is a licensed civil engineer with over 16 years of experience.
 He has primarily worked with several water and sewer purveyors throughout the region to plan, design, and construct critical infrastructure.

 Commissioner Hwang has lived in this wonderful community since 2004 and his family has actively picked up litter on a section of "adopted" King County roadway since 2009.
+Paj has volunteered for Seattle Children’s Hospital, Friends of Woodinville Library, and as a coach for Northshore Youth Soccer Association.
 He is excited for this opportunity to participate in the community, serve the ratepayers, and contribute his industry experience to the District.

 Commissioner Dale Knapinski was elected in November, 2013 and took the oath of office on December 3, 2013 to begin his term.
 He has been a Woodinville area resi-dent for 33 years, is married with two children and three grandchildren.
 He has been a General Construction Contractor since 1981, and has supervised and managed many projects during his career, including commercial and residential building remodels and side sewer and residential water service installations.
 In addition to his construction work, he was a licensed Realtor with MacPherson’s Realty in Woodinville for a number of years.